Supply-side Policies | Notes

 Interventionist policies work by increasing government intervention, with the aim of improving productivity.

-What is the impact of supply-side policies on macroeconomics performance?
+What is the impact of supply-side policies on macroeconomic performance?

 Supply side policies cause a right shift in long-run aggregate supply curve when they are complete.